Strict quantization of coadjoint orbits: Introduction

 \subsubsection{Contents}

 In \autoref{sec:preliminaries} we recall some well-known facts about coadjoint orbits.
-This includes the realizability as orbits of matrix Lie groups; polynomials on the orbit and their relation to polynomials on the Lie group; and invariant multidifferential operators on homogeneous spaces.
-In \autoref{sec:starProduct} we introduce the Shapovalov pairing of (generalized) Verma modules and obtain an explicit formula for its canonical element.
-We use this canonical element to define a strict star product on polynomials on coadjoint orbits.
+This includes the realizability of coadjoint orbits as orbits of matrix Lie groups, and a characterization of invariant multidifferential operators on homogeneous spaces.
+In \autoref{sec:starProduct} we introduce the Shapovalov pairing of (generalized) Verma modules and derive an explicit formula for its canonical element.
+From this, we obtain a product for holomorphic polynomials on complex coadjoint orbits.
 In \autoref{sec:continuity} we show that this product is continuous with respect to the topology of locally uniform convergence, so that we can extend it to the completion, which consists of all holomorphic functions on the orbit.
-Finally, we restrict our strict product to real forms in \autoref{sec:properties} and derive some further properties of our construction: we study positive linear functionals and investigate isomorphisms of the algebras obtained for different real forms of the same complex Lie group.
-In \autoref{appendices} we give some remaining proofs and more details on complex structures.
+Finally, we restrict our results to real coadjoint orbits in \autoref{sec:properties}.
+We will determine additional properties of the star products obtained in this way (e.g.\ being of Wick type or of standard ordered type), study positive linear functionals, and investigate isomorphisms of the algebras obtained for different real forms of the same complex coadjoint orbit.
+In \appendixref{appendices} we give some remaining proofs and more details on complex structures.